tq-systems/meta-tq/meta-tq/doc/README.TQMa62xx.md

 The environment variables `tiboot3_name`, `tispl_name`, `uboot_name` and
 `bootscript_name` can be modified to control the filenames requested via TFTP.

+By default, the files `tiboot3.bin`, `tispl.bin` and `u-boot.img` are requested.
+The 3 stages of the bootloader are always updated at the same time, so potential incompatiblities between stages of old and new versions are avoided.

 Kernel and Device Trees are part of the root filesystem.
 They cannot be updated from U-Boot separately from the filesystem.